 We have already seen the operations of the phrasal power of language in making repressed memories sayable.
-In defining what he calls the sentence-image, Jacques Ranciere names this force in language the phrasal power of continuity and parataxis, and it posesses an already encoded relationship between text and image (Rancière 2007: 46).
-In Roman Jakobson’s wording, this force operates along the combination axis of language under the operational principle of contiguity: nearness (Jakobson 1960: 358).
+In defining what he calls the sentence-image, Jacques Rancière names this force in language the phrasal power of continuity and parataxis, and it posesses an already encoded relationship between text and image (Rancière 2007: 46).
+In Roman Jakobson’s wording, this force operates along the combination axis of language under the operational principle of contiguity (Jakobson 1960: 358).
 The paratactical combinatorics of nearness, then, functions as phrasal continuity and makes things sayable.
-It is largely based on encoded verisimilitude, possible motivations, and on the linkage of causes an effects.
-Furthermore, while it is encoded, the power of combination and phrasal sayability is largely external to the sensual and affective, i.e. it is external to the materiality of that of which it speaks.
-Precisely in its power of making straight and of general ordering – e.g. into a continuous life story based on recuperated memories – lies its double vicissitude.
-For one, it holds a productive potential for globally (or existentially) human understanding and knowledge, it can explain, help heal and make ”whole”.
-Yet on the other hand, its representational codes pose limitations to the possible representation of unencoded matter and the sensorial and affective insights that it may hold or contribute to producing.
+It is largely based on encoded verisimilitude, possible motivations, and on the linkage of causes and effects.
+Furthermore, while it is encoded, the power of combination and phrasal sayability is largely external to the materiality of that of which it speaks.
+Precisely in its power of turning exernalities into a continuous life story based on recuperated memories lies its double vicissitude.
+For one, it holds a productive potential for existentially human understanding and knowledge, it can explain, and make shards into a ”whole”.
+Yet on the other hand, its representational codes pose limitations to the possible representation of unencoded matter and the sensorial and affective insights that it may hold.
 Thus, the question of to whom a narrative belongs, whose narrative it is, arises.
 Has it been lived, truly experienced, in individuation?
-Obviously, the combinatorics of phrasal sayablity borders onto the regime and the power of already encoded knowledge, which remains general, global.
-That, let us note, is a power which at times can be wilfully, intentionally, or inadvertently usurped and misused.
+Obviously, the combinatorics of phrasal sayablity borders onto the power of already encoded and general knowledge.